More

 Measurement of Sales Ops Success: Metrics and KPIs

-1. Performance Metrics – Deal size, Pipeline value, Forecast Accuracy, Sales Target Achievement Rate and Closures Won.
+1. Performance Metrics.
+Deal size, Pipeline value, Forecast Accuracy, Sales Target Achievement Rate and Closures Won.

-You Are Never Too Late To The Party
+You’re Never Too Late to the Party

 The 6sense Team